NationalSecurityAgency/emissary/DEVELOPING.md

 #### Transform

-The Transform phase of the workflow is expected to modify the bytes of the payload, set the current form to something new when appropriate, extract nested child payload objects, record metadata.
+Transform phase of the workflow is expected to modify the bytes of the payload, set the current form to something new when appropriate, extract nested child payload objects, record metadata.
 After a Transform phase service place the workflow engine will go back to the ID phase and start evaluating for places that are interested in the currentForm.